TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 Since *we can see how architecture and organizational design can dramatically improve our outcome*, we should be deliberate about it.

+### 8. How to get great outcomes by integration operations into the daily work of development

+They don't skimp on the chapter titles ;)

+But: *Our goal is to enable user-oriented outcomes where many small teams can quickly and independently deliver value to customers*, but how do we do that?

+The case study of Big Fish Games shows one model called *Ops liaison*, where people from operations camp out in the various development teams, to help them get into the operations mindset, thereby enabling the DevOps mindset.

+Three strategies helped shape the DevOps transformation at Big Fish Games:

+- Create self-service capabilities
+- Embed Ops Engineers into the service teams
+- Assign Ops liaisons to the service teams

+This is a combination of platform team and enabling team from Team Topologies.

+**Create Shared Services to Increase Developer Productivity**

+The platform team creates the shared services, e.g. getting production-like environments, deployment pipelines, and so on.

+*Without these self-service Operations platforms, the cloud is just Expensive Hosting 2.0*.

+The shared services should be seen as real products with the Dev teams as the customers. *It’s okay for people to be dependent on our tools, but it’s important that they don’t become dependent on us-*

+**Embed Ops Engineers into Our Service Teams**

+*Pairing Dev and Ops engineers together is an extremely efficient way to cross-train operations knowledge and expertise into a service team*.

+**Assign an Ops Liaison to Each Service Team**

+*We can get many of the same benefits by assigning a designated liaison for each product team* and it allows for supporting more product teams than the embedded ops model.

+**Integrate Ops into Dev Rituals**

+Whether we are doing standups or push-ups doesn't matter, we want Ops to understand the weird creature called a developer and the weird incantations we use.
+And likewise the Devs need to understand the Ops.

+**Invite Ops to Our Dev Standups**

+Again, this helps solve problems by sharing knowledge.

+**Invite Ops to Our Dev Retrospectives**

+And let them also share their findings and learnings.
+*Feedback from Operations helps our product teams better see and understand the downstream impact of decisions they make.*

+*We must remind everyone that improvement of daily work is more important than daily work itself*.

+*Without doing this, the productivity of the team will almost certainly grind to a halt under the weight of its own technical and process debt.*

+**Make Relevant Ops Work Visible on Shared Kanban Boards**

+*Because Operations is part of the product value stream, we should put the Operations work that is relevant to product delivery on the shared kanban board. *

+**Case Study: Better Ways of Working at Nationwide Building Society (2020)**

+*By moving from functional teams in silos to long-lived, multi-skilled teams, Nationwide has seen throughput improve dramatically, as well as improvements in risk and quality and lower costs.*

+*Beyond simply bringing Dev and Ops together, Nationwide brought together teams with all the skills necessary to bring value to market—moving from multiple functional teams to single, multiskilled teams.
+This illustrates the power of breaking down silos in order to move faster.*

+## Part III - The First Way: The Technical Practices of Flow